COVID-19 Venue Safety Plan

 - Perspex screens at the café, kiosk, and sign on areas

-- New sign on secured area being made available
+- New sign on secured area being made available at the bottom of race control.

 - Winton staff to monitor social distancing